 District Board Employee Compensation Policy

-The Fire Board values its represented and unrepresented employees and seeks to provide equitable compensation for each group and classification.
+The Fire Board values its represented and unrepresented employees and volunteer employees and seeks to provide equitable compensation for each group and classification.
 The District’s Board of Directors may observe this policy when adopting compensation plans and contracts covering District employees.

 Collective Bargaining Agreement